The Modern City! Precise, rectangular, squared, whether seen from above, below, or on the side; bright lights and sterilised life.

 Imagery that people feel good about is often very naturalistic, or if a design, at least of proportions and harmony which please the eye through mathematical resonance. [textiles] A well known designer is William Morris of the Arts & Crafts Movement, who hand printed his wallpaper designs, all based on plants and birds.

-When artists take on world troubles, it can amplify distress and angst in society, to express the discontent felt, the inner struggle; in line with the new influencial studies in psychology and philosophy; Freud, Jung, Neitzsche.
+When artists take on world troubles, it can amplify distress and angst in society, to express the discontent felt, the inner struggle; which can do a job to communicate to the people whats going on.
+[Quote McKenna "if the artist cannot find the way..]Some movements were in line with the influencial studies in psychology and philosophy; Freud, Jung, Neitzsche.

-This influence is seen in works of Max Ernst who studied psychology and philosophy at university.
+Both war and movements in psychology can be seen in works of Max Ernst who studied psychology and philosophy at university.
 Angst can be depicted in an ugly or fantastical manner like Europe After the Rain .
 Both examples by Max Ernst, whose work always retains a good standard in painting and print making.
-He managed to insert a resonant eternity into some of his frottage works which impressed me as a young art student.
-His techniques compiled fantasy landscapes, but are still based on traditional 'landscape' frames of reference. also his later abstract works lead straight into present day.
-His subject is serious, but the treatment visually pleasant, which may help his ideas to last over time.
+Over and above the subject matter, he often managed to insert a resonant eternity into some of his paintings and frottage works, many taking on an appearance of 'strange landscape' which impressed me as a young art student.
+His turning of perception into a 'landscape' required vision.
+His techniques compiled fantasy landscapes, but are still based on traditional 'landscape' frames of reference. also his later abstract works lead straight into present day of 'global communications' [later print works with orbs in landscapes].
+His subject is serious, but the treatment visually pleasant, as a serious colourist, which may help his ideas to last over time.